 - All applicants must be licensed medical practitioners.

-- Applicants who are graduates of Canadian Residency Programmes must complete five years of a core training programme PGY (Postgraduate year)1 PGY 5.
+- Applicants who are graduates of Canadian Residency Programs must complete five years of a core training program PGY (Postgraduate year)1 PGY 5.

-- Graduates of US ophthalmology programmes must be certified or eligible for certification by the American Board of Ophthalmology.
+- Graduates of US ophthalmology programs must be certified or eligible for certification by the American Board of Ophthalmology.

-- Graduates of other foreign ophthalmology training programmes must show proof of completion of an approved programme.
+- Graduates of other foreign ophthalmology training programs must show proof of completion of an approved program.